 Fine Art Gallery showing cast glass sculpture and murrini blown glass made on site in Door County.
 Classes and demonstrations available.
-Prices start at $290.
-Hardware is not included
+Prices start at $240.

 Jeremy Popelka has been casting hot glass since 1981.
-His work is in many museums and collections.
-He has taught nationally.
+His work is in many museums and collections, and he teaches glass technique internationally.
 Please call or email to see more work.

 Thaw, Blown Glass & Wood, 40" x 9 x 9"